Almost 300,000 disabled people stripped of help with soaring fuel bills

 A government document reads: “Our latest modelling estimates that there will be a reduction in the number of rebate recipients who receive DLA or PIP by 290,000 or 35 per cent.”

-Louise Rubin, head of policy at the disability equality charity Scope called the decision “an insult to those disabled people who have already been cutting back for months”.
+Louise Rubin, head of policy at the disability equality charity Scope, called the decision “an insult to those disabled people who have already been cutting back for months”.

-The discount will be removed next winter – as the typical annual fuel is tipped to hit around £3,000, on the back of the £693 rise, to almost £2,000, landing on doormats this month.
+The discount will be removed next winter – as the typical annual fuel bill is tipped to hit around £3,000 – on the back of the £693 rise to almost £2,000, landing on doormats this month.

 “Amid the worst cost of living crisis in decades, it’s almost unfathomable that the government will cut support for rising energy bills from nearly 300,000 disabled people,” Ms Rubin said.